 Once approved, a wind farm planning permit is typically granted for a period of around five years.
-The developer then has that period of time to fulfil and complete the various plans and assessments required by the permit to commence construction of the wind farm – consistent within the permit requirements and conditions.
+The developer then has that period of time to fulfil and complete the various plans and assessments required by the permit to commence construction of the wind farm, consistent within the permit requirements and conditions.
 Invariably, the construction is not completed within this five year period (or even commenced), whereby the developer applies for an extension or renewal of the permit.
 There have been numerous cases of wind farm projects where the permit has been extended or renewed for further periods, often with changes to the wind farm’s design due to the ongoing technological evolution of wind turbines.

 As a hypothetical example, design and development activities for a proposed wind farm may have commenced in the 2001-2002 timeframe.
-In 2005, an approval or planning permit with a five year expiry may have then been issued to the wind farm.
-If construction of the wind farm had not been completed by the time the approved permit expired in 2010, upon request by the developer, the planning authority may approve the permit to be renewed for a further five years until 2015, with the renewal approval usually based on some level of commencement of the project.
+In 2005, an approved planning permit with a five year expiry may have then been issued to the wind farm.
+If construction of the wind farm had not commenced or been completed by the time the approved permit expired in 2010, upon request by the developer, the planning authority may have then approved the permit to be renewed for a further five years until 2015, with the renewal approval usually based on some level of commencement of the project.
 If the wind farm construction was then completed in 2015, the results of post-construction compliance testing (such as noise-testing) may not be known until the 2016-2017 timeframe.

-Therefore, it is feasible that a period spanning 15 years or more can occur between the original prospecting for the wind farm site and the wind farm being fully operational with post-construction testing complete.
+Therefore, it is feasible that a period spanning 15 years or more can occur between the original prospecting at the wind farm site and the wind farm being fully operational with post-construction testing activities and reporting complete.

-Delays between the time of obtaining a permit approval for a wind farm and then the actual commencement of construction works can occur for a variety of reasons.
+Delays between the time of obtaining a permit approval for a wind farm and the actual commencement of construction works can occur for a variety of reasons.
 Typical reasons include undertaking and obtaining approval for the various reports and plans required by the permit prior to construction commencement, changes in turbine selection and turbine layout (which may be a consequence of issues uncovered by fulfilling the permit conditions), delays in obtaining financial close and changes in government policy.

 These lengthy timeframes for a wind farm project are significant and can raise a number of issues for consideration, including:

 - Standards, such as noise standards, may change over the course of the development process.
 For example, at the time of initial project development, the project and permit conditions may have been based on the NZS 6808:1998 noise standard.
 Although the standards may have been revised in the ensuing period, the project and permit will still be based on the 1998 standard, rather than the updated NZS 6808:2010 noise standard – even though the wind farm may have been built more than 15 years after the initial project’s development and well after the more recent standard came into effect.

-- Changes in standards and planning guidelines could therefore conceivably take many years before they are introduced and reflected into planning permits for proposed wind farms.
+- Changes in standards and planning guidelines could therefore conceivably take many years from the time they are introduced to when they are written into planning permits for proposed wind farms.

-- The requirements on the developer to qualify for the ability to request a renewal of the permit for a further period may be minor relative to the total project scope (for example, the building of a simple shed or road access to the site – so to demonstrate some level of commitment to construct the project).
-These relatively minor works, when compared to the total proposed project, may not be considered substantial enough to declare that the project has materially commenced within the permitted timeframe nor obligate the project in a way that it has no choice but to proceed.
+- The requirements on the developer to qualify for the ability to request a renewal of the permit for a further period may be minor relative to the total project scope (for example, the building of a simple shed or road access to the site) so to demonstrate some level of commitment to construct the project.
+These relatively minor works, when compared to the total proposed project, may be viewed as not substantial enough to warrant that the project has materially commenced within the permitted timeframe nor obligate the project in a way that it has no choice but to proceed.

 - The community affected by the wind farm (including host landowners and neighbours) can be subjected to very long periods of uncertainty as to whether or not the project will proceed.
 This uncertainty can affect a range of individual landowner and stakeholder decisions as well as discourage or prevent other potential development within the wind farm’s planning envelope.

-- Community engagement may also not be sustained by the developer over long periods of uncertainty and may deteriorate during the elongated period.
+- Community engagement may also not be sustained by the developer over long periods of uncertainty and may deteriorate during the elongated time frame.

 - During an elongated development cycle, other wind farms may have been subsequently planned and/or constructed in the area, which may result in possible unforeseen cumulative impacts for nearby residents.

 4.2.1.
 A wind farm planning permit should only be renewed for one further term as a maximum.
-Approval of permit renewals should require the developer to demonstrate the likelihood of the project being commenced and completed prior to the end of the requested/approved renewal period.
+Approval of permit renewals should require the developer to demonstrate the likelihood of the project commencing and being completed prior to the end of the requested/approved renewal period.

 4.2.2.
 Requests for material changes to the wind farm’s proposed design and technology need to be scrutinised through an appropriate and rigorous process by the responsible authority.
 The process should be transparent to all stakeholders and include re-assessments of key impacts such as noise, visual amenity, environmental considerations, shadow flicker and construction impacts.

 4.2.3.
-The responsible authority should be able to introduce and apply current planning guidelines, standards and updated standard permit conditions when assessing a request to renew and approve a wind farm planning permit or modifications to the permit.
-For example, a developer seeking to renew a permit issued on 1 January 2015, expiring 31 December 2018 may be required to comply with the contemporary guidelines and standards currently in force that could be reasonably complied with and prepare the renewal submissions in accordance with those guidelines and standards.
+The responsible authority should be able to reasonably introduce and apply current/updated planning guidelines, applicable standards and updated permit conditions when assessing a request to renew and approve a wind farm planning permit or modifications to the permit.
+For example, a developer seeking to renew a permit issued on 1 January 2015, expiring 31 December 2019, may be required to comply with any contemporary guidelines and standards currently in force that could be reasonably complied with and prepare the renewal submissions in accordance with those guidelines and standards.

 4.2.4.
 Evidence of ongoing community engagement for the project should be submitted to the responsible authority when seeking a renewal approval or permit modification request.
 Submissions should include evidence of community consultation with regard to any proposed changes in the wind farm’s design and layout subsequent to the original permit approval.